RCCoop/ContextMenuBuilder/README.md

 # `NSMenu` initializer

 A convenience initializer for `NSMenu` takes an array of `ContextMenuBuilder` and populates the `NSMenu` with the builders' `NSMenuItem`s.
+If the array of `ContextMenuBuilder` is empty, the initializer returns `nil`.

 That's all!